bghira/SimpleTuner/documentation/quickstart/FLUX.md

 - Overtraining (in general), a low-capacity network with too many images
 - Undertraining (also), a high-capacity network with too few images
 - Using weird aspect ratios or training data sizes

+### Gradient accumulation steps

+They really slow training down and might not be worth it unless you have several datasets configured in your dataloader backend.

 ### Aspect bucketing
 - Training for too long on square crops probably won't damage this model.
 Go nuts, it's great and reliable.